Sholtee/sfc/README.md

   2. `lang` and `processor` attributes are not mandatory anymore
   3. Async processor support
 - 0.0.20: Fixed error on task loading
+- 0.0.21:
+  1. Nodes can contain empty attributes (e.g. `scoped`)
+  2. `processor.ext` does not have to be dot prefixed